Thomas Harmer

 Thomas Harmer (1715 – 27 November 1788) was an English Dissenting minister and the author of Observations on various Passages of Scripture.

 Life

 Thomas Harmer was educated for the ministry at the Fund Academy in Tenter Alley, Moorfields, under Thomas Ridgley and John Eames.
 Thomas Harmer was the pastor of an independent church in Wattisfield, near Bury St. Edmunds, in the county of Suffolk, England.
 He was eminent in the study of antiquities and Oriental literature.

 Availing himself of the manuscripts of Sir John Chardin, renowned for the accounts of his travels into Persia and other Eastern countries and describing the customs and manners of the inhabitants of those nations, Rev. Harmer applied the information to illustrate prophetical and evangelist writings.

 The results of his study appeared in 'Observations on various Passages of Scripture' (1774), which saw four editions during his life.

-He died on Thursday 27 November 1788.
+Thomas Harmer died on Thursday 27 November 1788.
 His funeral sermon was preached by John Mead Ray of Sudbury.
 His successor was Habakkuk Crabb.